getodk/docs/odk1-src/form-question-types.rst

 .. note::

-  Randomizing choice order was added in Collect v1.16 and requires XLSForm Online ≥ v1.2.0, XLSForm Offline ≥ v1.7.0, or pyxform ≥ v0.11.3.
+  Randomizing choice order support was added in Collect v1.18.2 and Aggregate v1.7.1.
+Form conversion requires XLSForm Online ≥ v1.2.2, XLSForm Offline ≥ v1.7.1, or pyxform ≥ v0.11.6.

 To reduce bias, choice order can be randomized for any of the select question types described above.
 To display the choices in a different order each time the question is displayed, set **randomize** to **true** in the :th:`parameters` column of the XLSForm **survey** sheet: